Green Bean Casserole

 Ingredient notes

-• Mushrooms: Use fresh mushrooms to make a quick from-scratch cream of mushroom sauce.
+• Mushrooms: Use fresh mushrooms to make a quick cream of mushroom soup from scratch for a flavorful addition to this Thanksgiving staple.

 • Green beans: To substitute frozen green beans, microwave 2 (12-ounce) bags of frozen cut green beans according to the package instructions (or microwave on HIGH power for 4 to 5 minutes; let stand 1 minute before removing from the microwave).
 Drain well (I like to use a salad spinner to spin them dry).